zmo-alz/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/generateddocs/policyAssignmentManagementGroup.bicep.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-An array containing a list of additional Management Group IDs (as the Management Group deployed to is included automatically) that the System-assigned Managed Identity, associated to the policy assignment, will be assigned to additionally. e.g. ['alz', 'alz-sandbox' ].
+An array containing a list of additional Management Group IDs (as the Management Group deployed to is included automatically) that the System-assigned Managed Identity, associated to the policy assignment, will be assigned to additionally. e.g. ['alz', 'zmoalz-sandbox' ].
 DEFAULT VALUE = [ <Management Group You Are Deploying To> ]

 ### parPolicyAssignmentIdentityRoleAssignmentsSubs